gilramir/objregexp/README.md

 Once you define the classes, you can write regular expressions using syntax similar to basic regular expression syntax.

+Objects do not have to belong to only one category.
+They can belong to as many categories as you want.
+The regular expression can also check that a single object matches (or doesn't match) more than one category.

 See the [module documentation](https://pkg.go.dev/github.com/gilramir/objregexp)

 # The Syntax